adrian-pardo/adrian-pardo.github.io/_posts/2019-02-09-perceptron.md

 data = [[0,0], [0,1], [1,0], [1,1]]
 ```

-## Create Labels
+### 2.0.2 Create Labels

-We will find the labels for our AND, OR, and XOR logic gates under its corresponding `X` column.
+We will find the labels for our AND, OR, and XOR logic gates under its corresponding `X` column in the `truth table`.
 Let's create a list of labels for each gate.

 ```python